finance calculator

 FAQs

-Does this include net metering or SRECs?
+Does this calculator include net metering credits and SREC revenue?

-Can I include electricity price escalation?
+Can I model electricity price escalation directly?

-What degradation rate should I use?
+What degradation rate should I enter for my panels?

-Does this model financing or interest?
+Does this model loan payments or financing?

 Related calculators